RascalSoftware/RAT-Docs/source/calcTypes/domainsStanlay.rst

             print(problem.domain_contrasts)

-.. note:: For domain ratio, a ratio of 0 means 100% Domain 1, whilst conversely a ratio of 1 means 100% Domain 2.
+.. note:: For the domain ratio, a value of 0 means 100% Domain 1, whilst conversely a value of 1 means 100% Domain 2.